FUSAKLA/promruval/docs/validations.md

 Fails if rule label value is not one of the allowed values.
 If the `commaSeparatedValue` is set to true, the label value to true, the label value is split by a comma, and the distinct values are checked if valid.
+Since the labels can be templated, but Promruval cannot tell if the resulting value will be valid, there is the `ignoreTemplatedValues` option, that allows you to ignore the templated values.

 > It's quite common to have well known severities for alerts which can be important even in the
 > Alertmanager routing tree.
 Ths is how you can make sure only the well-known severities are used.